Anathema (band): 1990–1995: Serenades and The Silent Enigma

-At the beginning of 1991, the band gained a lot of attention with the release of their second demo entitled All Faith Is Lost, resulting in a four-album deal with Peaceville Records.
+At the beginning of 1991, the band gained attention with the release of their second demo, All Faith Is Lost, resulting in a four-album deal with Peaceville Records.
 Their first release under the label was The Crestfallen EP in November 1992.
 They took the material from that album on the road, touring with Cannibal Corpse.

-Serenades, Anathema's debut LP, attracted a lot of mainstream attention, propelling their "Sweet Tears" music video onto the MTV playlist.
-Anathema's first European tour was in 1994, and was closely followed by gigs at the Independent Rock Festival in Brazil.
+Serenades, Anathema's debut LP, attracted mainstream attention, propelling their "Sweet Tears" music video onto the MTV playlist.
+Anathema's first European tour was in 1994, and was followed by shows at the Independent Rock Festival in Brazil.

-In May 1995, vocalist Darren White parted with the band, eventually forming The Blood Divine.
-Rather than recruiting a new vocalist, the band decided that guitarist Vincent Cavanagh should assume White's role.
+In May 1995, vocalist Darren White left the band, eventually forming The Blood Divine.
+Rather than recruiting a new vocalist, guitarist Vincent Cavanagh assumed White's role.
 This new formation debuted by touring with Cathedral in the United Kingdom, and released The Silent Enigma soon after.
-It also showed the band starting to take a direction akin to gothic metal.
+It showed the band taking a direction akin to gothic metal.

 1996–1999: Eternity, Alternative 4, and Judgement

-The release of Eternity came in 1996, relying more on atmospheric sounds, and starting the transition to clean vocals; the album Judgement would later consolidate this style.
+Eternity was released in 1996, relying more on atmospheric sounds, and transitioning to clean vocals.
+The album Judgement later consolidated this style.
 A European tour followed the album's release.

-The next member to leave the band was drummer John Douglas, who departed in the summer of 1997.
-He was replaced by Shaun Steels, formerly of Solstice, who would also later play drums for My Dying Bride.
+Drummer John Douglas departed the band in the summer of 1997.
+He was replaced with Shaun Steels, formerly of Solstice, who would later play drums for My Dying Bride.

 Alternative 4 was released in 1998.
-During this time the band underwent many line-up changes.
-Bassist/keyboardist/songwriter Duncan Patterson quit due to musical differences and was replaced by Dave Pybus of Dreambreed, a band which Duncan had played bass for during a short period, and not long after this Martin Powell (who had played keyboards and violin for My Dying Bride previously) joined the band for live performances.
-Finally, founding drummer John Douglas returned to the drums in place of Steels.
+During this time, the band underwent many line-up changes.
+Bassist/keyboardist/songwriter Duncan Patterson quit due to musical differences and was replaced with Dave Pybus of Dreambreed, a band that Duncan had played bass for during a short period.
+Not long after this, Martin Powell (who had played keyboards and violin for My Dying Bride) joined the band for live performances.
+Founding drummer John Douglas returned to the drums in place of Steels.

-In June 1999, the album Judgement was released, marking Anathema's complete shift from the doom metal genre, focusing instead on slower and more experimental songs.
-This new sound has been likened to artists such as Pink Floyd, Jeff Buckley, and to a lesser extent, Radiohead.
-Their songs continued to express a feeling of depression and, more often than not, desperation.
+In June 1999, the album Judgement was released, completing Anathema's shift from doom metal, focusing instead on slower, more experimental songs.
+This new sound has been likened to Pink Floyd, Jeff Buckley, and to a lesser extent, Radiohead.
+Their songs continued to express feelings of depression and desperation.